Studio Ghibli Films Coming To Netflix In Some Places, HBO Max Others

 When you hear “exclusive rights”, it’s simple to assume that means that a specific series or film will only be available on one platform.
 Though, with different markets acquiring different rights, things can become complicated easily.
 Studio Ghibli is not the first to see a split across streaming services.
 It has us questioning how we’ll be able to choose from so many services.
 Unfortunately, just having Netflix isn’t the best way to watch original content or old favorites anymore.

 Another example of streaming service splitting comes from the DC television shows.
 The CW has found a home with Netflix to stream its content.
 So, shows like The Flash can easily be streamed on Netflix.
-Though, Batwoman is set to be available exclusively for streaming on HBO Max.
+Despite low reviews on Rotten Tomatoes, Batwoman is set to be available exclusively for streaming on HBO Max.
 For those who want to stream episodes from the Crisis on Infinite Earths event, they won’t be able to stay loyal to just one service.
 And it will be like that for any future crossovers as well.

 So, Which Streaming Service To Choose?